My Tokyo Guide

 From Tokyo: Take the JR Yamanote Line to Hamamatsucho Station.
 Travel time: 10 minutes.

 Although modern office towers and luxury hotels dominate Hamamatsucho's skyline, the landscaped gardens of Kyu-Shiba-Rikyu and Hamarikyu are clear reminders that this area was once a favorite of feudal lords.
 The contrast between their gentle hills, ornamental trees and koi-filled ponds and the modern metropolis is a classic Tokyo cultural mashup.
-For a bird's-eye view of the metropolis, ascend to the 250-meter high observation deck of Tokyo Tower or the 152-meter World Trade Center Building Observatory.
+For a bird's-eye view of the metropolis, ascend to the 250-meter high observation deck of Tokyo Tower.

 During the Edo period, visitors could see the ocean from the second level of Zojoji Temple's grand gate.
 Those views are long gone, but from the temple grounds you get an up-close view of Tokyo Tower.
 Next to Tokyo Tower and right behind Zojoji Temple, Tokyo Shiba Tofuya Ukai, a tofu restaurant in a beautiful old sake brewery.
 Stroll the ornamental gardens as kimono-clad staff scurry about, and you're transported back to Edo... until you look up at the looming orange tower.